SoxFace/various-fizz-buzz/LEARNING.md

 The purpose of Learning Log is to document the steps to complete each task in the repo.

-As entry level developer, I have found mastering the developer environment one of the biggest barriers to entry in this field.
+As an entry level developer, I have found mastering the developer environment one of the biggest barriers to entry in this field.

 ### Getting Started